 Loading content - please wait...

-Divers planning to visit Gorontalo will have the best connections and flight choices by arriving in Indonesia via Jakarta.
-Garuda Indonesia, Sriwijaya Air and Lion Air have daily flights connecting Gorontalo with Jakarta via Makassar (previously known as Ujung Pandang).
-This allows divers to take advantage of multiple, cheap flights from Bangkok, Kuala Lumpur or Singapore to Jakarta.
-Divers can also fly from Denpasar (Bali) to Gorontalo in one day.
+Divers planning to board flights to Gorontalo will have daily connections.
+The most choices are found when arriving in Indonesia via Jakarta.
+Three airlines have daily flights to Gorontalo via Makassar (previously known as Ujung Pandang).
+They are Garuda Indonesia, Sriwijaya Air and Lion Air.
+Arriving in Jakarta allows divers to take advantage of multiple, cheap flights from Bangkok, Kuala Lumpur or Singapore.
+All flights from Jakarta stop in Makassar for 20 minutes before preceding to Gorontalo.
+Divers can also choose daily flights to Gorontalo from Denpasar (Bali).

-Wings Air, a subsidiary of Lion Air, now has daily flights from Manado that allow travelers to and from Gorontalo to connect with Silk Air from Singapore.
+Wings Air, a subsidiary of Lion Air, now has daily flights to Gorontalo from Manado.
+This allows Gorontalo divers to connect with Silk Air from Singapore.
 Tickets can be purchased on-line from the Lion Air web site.
-Sometimes the web site refuses credit card payments.
-In that case, contact Miguel’s Diving for solutions.
-Divers checking onto this flight can ask for the sports equipment (alat olahraga) waiver on any overweight baggage because of diving equipment.
+Sometimes their web site refuses credit card payments.
+In that case, please contact Miguel’s Diving for solutions.
+Divers checking onto this flight can ask for the sports equipment waiver (alat olahraga) on any overweight baggage because of diving equipment.
+Try it!

 Please contact us for current domestic flight information.